Discover all the tax services we offer

 …but these are exceptions to the rule.

-As we’ve already discussed, almost all Americans are required to file a US federal tax return regardless of where they live.
+As we’ve already discussed, almost all Americans must file a US federal tax return regardless of where they live.
 This is virtually always the case for US citizens who receive any traditional kind of income.
 But what about retirement income?
 Do you have to report that as well?

 Here’s a brief look at some common types of retirement income for expat retirees.